Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Discussion

-The authors thank Riley Kavanagh whose master's thesis~\cite{Kavanagh:2023} was used for various aspects of this work.
+In this work, we considered the potential ambiguity in defining the gravitational constant at low energies when gravity is coupled to massive quantum fields.
+The issue arises from the fact that there is not a unique definition of the running behavior of the gravitational constant which can account for different kinds of interactions in perturbative quantum gravity (pQG).
+Though this reflects the limitation of pQG in probing the high energy regime of quantum gravity, we showed that it is reliable in bridging the high energy regime with the low energy one since the different definitions of the running behavior converge at low energies.
+This result can be viewed as a generalization of the Appelquist-Carazzone decoupling theorem~\cite{Appelquist:1974tg} -- originally shown to hold for matter fields -- to perturbative quantum gravity.

+We focused on the one-loop effects of a massive scalar and showed that the above is particularly true for the two running couplings defined according to the spin-2 and spin-0 components of the dressed graviton propagator, as the two components have equal residues at the massless pole.
+Considering the orthogonality between the spin-2 and spin-0 tensor structures, such a relation is somewhat surprising.
+It would be interesting to show whether this equivalence between their residues continues to hold at higher loop orders and for massive fields with spin.

+In particular, we would like to know whether it is a corollary of the symmetries such as general covariance.
+If so, it would mean that the form of the scattering amplitudes in pQG are more severely constrained by symmetry than previously thought.

+Since we probe gravity through quantities like the gravitational potentials (we probe $\Phi$ and $\Phi+\Psi$ by observing the motion of non-relativistic and relativistic particles respectively), we calculated the quantum corrections to them induced by the massive scalar and showed that the above connection between the spin-2 and spin-0 sectors allows us to operationally define the low energy gravitational constant according to the asymptotic behavior of either potential as the result is the same.

+We also found that the gravitational potentials in our case as well as the quantum-corrected Coulomb potential in QED can be expressed concisely in terms of the special function $\mathcal{J}_{n}(m,r)$ we defined in the main text.
+Moreover, the corrections to both kinds of potentials decay as $\sim\exp(-2mr)/r^{5/2}$ in large distances.
+This shows that Newton's law and Coulomb's law are not only similar at the classical level, but also at the quantum level.
+It would be interesting to find out the exact reason behind this similarity and see whether it shows up in other force laws.

+Since the quantum effects of the scalar lead to a non-zero gravitational slip, we compared it with the experiments conducted on the Solar System scale and obtained a constraint on the non-minimal coupling parameter: $|\xi| \lesssim 5\times 10^{43}/\sqrt{N}$, where $N$ is the number of ultra-light or massless scalars.
+Though it is a weak bound due to the nature of perturbative calculation, it is established on the relatively reliable ground of pQG and may be useful in reducing the parameter space of certain conjectures. \acknowledgments The authors thank Riley Kavanagh whose master's thesis~\cite{Kavanagh:2023} was used for various aspects of this work.
 This work is part of the Delta ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW) — NWO project number 24.001.027.

-\section{Feynman Rules and Amplitudes}
+\section{Feynman rules and amplitudes}

-Here we give the intermediate steps in the derivation of the self-energy Eq.~\eqref{finite_se}.
-From Eq.~\eqref{expanded_action} we can read off the Feynman rules for the three-point and four-point vertices,
+Here we give the intermediate steps in the derivation of the self-energy~\eqref{finite_se}.
+From~\eqref{expanded_action} we can read off the Feynman rules for the three-point and four-point vertices,